libhal/libhal.github.io/mkdocs/contributor_guide/interface_design.md

 3. Add additional non-pure virtual APIs below the current set of virtual APIs (should avoid this).
 4. Add additional fields to a settings `struct` that is passed by reference.

+## Interface Independence Principle

+Interfaces should not be designed to have a relationship with each other outside of an IS-A or inheritance relationship.
+An allowable relationship is one where an interface inherits from another, such as `hal::advanced_can` inheriting from `hal::can` because it has all the same requirements and some additional ones.

+An example of a relationship that is not acceptable would be if there existed a `wifi` interface and a network `socket` interface.
+Technically, there is a relationship between these two interfaces.
+One could even consider that the wifi interface could be a "producer" or "provider" of sockets once a wifi connection is established.
+An API from the `wifi` interface could be added that returns a reference to an available `socket`.
+This couples `socket` to `wifi` and complicates the implementation of wifi, ensuring that sockets can be returned.
+The memory and lifetime of that socket then becomes a concern of `wifi` as well as any of its users.
+Overall, this results in more complex code and more coupling than necessary.
+A better option is to keep everything independent from each other.

+To follow this rule, refrain from:

+1. Returning an interface from a function in any way
+2. Taking another interface as an input parameter

+Instead, if there needs to be some sort of relationship between interfaces, then this type of relationship should be managed by concrete classes that can take dependent objects with a relationship and manage that relationship.